 Through a specially designed, real-time delivery tool, immersive 3-D display ads appeared across the desktop and mobile sites and apps in the Google Display Network within seconds of an event happening on TV.
 The creative was customized based on the Nike athlete's phenomenal play happening on TV.
 To experience Nike Phenomenal Shot on your phone, visit riskeverything.nike.com from your mobile browser.

 The fan is holding the camera and controlling the angle in a 3-D world.Brian Walker, Technology Director, Grow

 Search data can be a great source of insight into the kind of content consumers are looking for in big, collective cultural moments.
 Examining this data can help – not just with what you create, but when you show it to the world.

 While you can't predict exactly what's going to happen, you can identify possible scenarios.
 Start by creating a library of content based on these scenarios.
 You may not need all this content, but it allows you to be nimble in the moment.

 Chances are things won't always go exactly as planned.
-Before launch, create a framework for real-time decisions and approvals that includes all stakeholders, from creative, tech and production to media, legal and brand.
+Before launch, create a framework for real-time decisions and approvals that includes all stakeholders – from creative, tech, production, media, legal and brand.

 Mobile ads don't have to be a downsized version of your desktop creative.
-Modern browsers can deliver immersive mobile experiences that weren't possible two years ago, without downloading or opening an app.
+Modern browsers can deliver immersive mobile experiences that weren't possible two years ago, without having to download an app.